decision-making in market, planned and mixed economies

 Weaknesses:

 A mixed economy combines elements of both market and planned economies.
-Private ownership exists alongside government intervention.
+Private ownership and market forces are present, but the government plays a role in regulating the economy and providing public goods and services.

 • Key Features: